 From May 17 to 19 Aurecon is sponsoring BikeHack19.
 It’s a high-energy weekend for innovators, techies, bike riders, gamers, marketers, students, engineers and entrepreneurs to share their ideas on growing bike riding in Queensland.
 Click here to register for BikeHack19 and be part of bring ideas to life.

-Alex van Gent is a Senior Transport Planner who recently moved from the Netherlands to Australia.
-Growing up in Holland, cycling was a part of his life from an early age and he’s encouraged to see that cities globally are embracing cycling as an urban transport solution and evolving their cycling infrastructure for social, economic and environmental benefits.
+Alex van Gent was a Senior Transport Planner at Aurecon who recently returned to the Netherlands from Australia.
+Growing up in Holland, cycling was a part of his life from an early age and he’s passionate about ensuring that different transport corridors, whether walking, cycling, road or rail are integrated and provide a holistic journey experience.